Contracts & Legal

 Lowest Price Technically Acceptable (LPTA) source selection process (FAR 15.101-2) is where the government determines that the lowest price is awardable over the complaint technical offering of all proposals.
-LPTA is appropriate only when the government “expects” it can achieve the best value from selecting the proposal that is technically acceptable and offers the lowest evaluated price.
+LPTA is appropriate only when the government “expects” it can achieve the best value by selecting the technically acceptable proposal and offering the lowest evaluated price.
 [1]

 FAR 15.101 Best Value Continuum